Skip to main content

 Off-campus living

 The university provides off-campus living resources and assistance for students, landlords and residents.
-From transit to housing to general inquiries about living off-campus, our team can help you.
+To learn more about getting to campus, visit our Directions and Transit page.

 In addition to other living options, International and exchange students can be a part of a homestay program and live with a host family in their home.
 This opportunity provides you with a warm and welcoming stay where you feel supported during your time in Canada.